 Initially, it appears that Melancthon Moore called his studio at 22 White Rock Place the 'Grosvenor Studio'.
-It is not clear whether the studio was known as the Memorial Studio when it was occupied by Walter Hudson.
 For a brief period between Walter Hudson's departure and Melancthon Moore moving into No.21 White Rock Place, the portrait photographs produced at No. 22 White Rock Place carried the credit "The Grosvenor Studio" with no mention of Walter Hudson or Melancthon Moore.

 William Thomas GROVES (c1843-1890) - Beach Photographer in Hastings & St Leonards between 1889 and 1890

 William Thomas Groves was born around 1843.
 It appears that in 1890, William Groves was working as a beach photographer in Hastings & St Leonards.
 The only evidence we have of this is the fact that William Thomas Groves, described as "a beach photographer of 47 King's Road, St Leonards" committed suicide on Tuesday, 11th March 1890 by drinking cyanide of potassium, a chemical used by photographers.